Buffalo shooting: How far-right killers are radicalised online

 There are also graphic details of an act of animal cruelty and suicidal thoughts for failing to carry out the attack on the date he'd initially planned.

-Packed full of racist and anti-Semitic conspiracy theories, memes, hoaxes and and in-jokes, the text is also clearly influenced by the message board 4chan, one of the biggest and most controversial hubs of internet subculture.
+Packed full of racist and anti-Semitic conspiracy theories, memes, hoaxes and and in-jokes, his manifesto is also clearly influenced by the message board 4chan, one of the biggest and most controversial hubs of internet subculture.
 It is the birthplace of many famous online memes, harassment and trolling campaigns, as well as social, political and conspiratorial movements.

 Gendron references a 4chan board devoted to guns, and says he was radicalised by the /pol/ or "politically incorrect" board.
 He also mentions other extreme online spaces he visited, including the neo-Nazi website The Daily Stormer.